DynamoDS/RefineryPrimer/01-introduction/01-02_generative-design/01-02-03_what-goes-into-a-generative-design-process/README.md

-# What goes into a Generative Design Process?
+# What Goes into a Generative Design Process?

 ## Stages